 I applaud a transit option that advocates subways over RT because I believe the less transfers the smoother the trip and want TTC to have the option to transfer trains between lines as congestion warrants.
 I don't believe Scarborough, though important, is priority #1 and I don't believe the expense of tunnels, in that region, at this time, is affordable!

-The most expensive, time consuming, prone to overruns, part of building subways is the drilling of tunnels and construction of stations.
+The most expensive, time consuming, disruptive, prone-to-overruns part of building subways is the drilling of tunnels and construction of stations.
 I propose laying subway track on existing open corridors and partnering with development to help build and maintain new stations along that line.
 It's cheaper, faster and presents the least possibility of disruption to neighbourhoods along the route.

 We need to elect one of our own to serve our community!